Awarding shares to employees

 - Will employee shareholders be treated the same way as investors and founders?
 Setting up a new class of shares for employee shareholders is often an answer.

-Known disaster areas can include:
+Known disaster areas surrounding awarding shares to employees can include: